leadedge/ShaderMaker/README.md

 Example shaders and details in "shaderfiles.h".

 ## FreeframeGL 1.6
 The orginal ShaderMaker project for FreeframeGL 1.6 is preserved un-changed in the ffgl1.6 branch.
 It is self-contained and will build 32 bit and 64 bit plugins for both Windows and OSX.
-These are not compatible with Resolume 7 bit are suitable for other host programs using FreeframeGL 1.6.
+These are not compatible with Resolume 7 but are suitable for other host programs using FreeframeGL 1.6.

 ## Credits
 Implementation by Lynn Jarvis http://spout.zeal.co/ - licence LGPL3\